So-Called Dollars

 TYPE I

-Obverse: Male bust (William Penn) facing; to l., vertical 1682; to r., vertical 1882 - all within beaded circle; outside, above around Mint of the United States; below * Philadelphia *
+Obv.
+Male bust (William Penn) facing; to l., vertical 1682; to r., vertical 1882--all within beaded circle; outside, above around Mint of the United States; below * Philadelphia *

 TYPE II

-Reverse: Within beaded circle, in 12 lines across, Officers / of U. S. Mint / A. Loudon Snowden / Superintendent / Jacob B. Eckfeldt / Assayer / James C. Booth / Melter and Refiner / Oliver C. Bosbyshell / Coiner / Chas.
-E. Barber / Engraver; outside, around above Bi-Centennial of Pennsylvania below * October 24, 1882. *
+Rev. Within beaded circle, in 12 lines across, Officers / of U. S. Mint / A. Loudon Snowden / Superintendent / Jacob B. Eckfeldt / Assayer / James C. Booth / Melter and Refiner / Oliver C. Bosbyshell / Coiner / Chas.
+E. Barber / Engraver; outside, above around Bi-Centennial of Pennsylvania below * October 24, 1882. *

 PENN’S HOUSE AND CITY HALL DOLLAR

-Reverse: Ornate design—winged full female figure at upper center, between two circles; at top of l. circle, on band, 1682; at top r. circle, 1882; edifice in each circle; in l. circle, below edifice, Penn’s House; in r. circle, below edifice, City Hall; below all is small shield with unicorns at each side, eagle above; on ribbon below, small Virtue Liberty Independence (State Motto).
+Rev. Ornate design--winged full female figure at upper center, between two circles; at top of l. circle, on band, 1682; at top r. circle, 1882; edifice in each circle; in l. circle, below edifice, Penn's House; in r. circle, below edifice, City Hall; below all is small shield with unicorns at each side, eagle above; on ribbon below, small Virtue Liberty Independence (State Motto).

 UPLAND-CHESTER DOLLAR